Predicting Steady-State Behavior in Complex Networks with Graph Neural Networks: Methodology and Results

+We also consider real-world benchmark datasets ($\texttt{ENZYMES}$, $\texttt{NCI}1$ and $\texttt{MCF}-7$) to train the model \cite{ivanov2019understanding, morris2020tudataset}. $\texttt{ENZYMES}$ is a dataset of $\texttt{N}_\texttt{ENZ} = 600$ protein tertiary structures obtained from the $\texttt{BRENDA}$ enzyme database.
+The $\texttt{NCI}1$ graph dataset is a benchmark dataset used in cheminformatics, where each graph represents a chemical compound, with nodes representing atoms and edges representing bonds between them.
+The $\texttt{NCI}1$ contains $\texttt{N}_{\texttt{NCI}} = 4110$ graphs, and each node has $37$ features.
+The $\texttt{MCF}-7$ dataset consists of small molecule activities against breast cancer tumors of $\texttt{N}_{\texttt{MCF}} = 27770$ graphs where each node has $46$ features.
 We access the datasets through $\texttt{PyTorch}$ Geometric libraries and preprocess the data sets by removing all the disconnected graphs and those with fewer than $10$ nodes.
-We incorporate node features extracted from network properties.
-The sizes of our preprocessed datasets are $\texttt{N}_{\texttt{ENZ}} = 441$, $\texttt{N}_{\texttt{NCI}} = 2796$, and $\texttt{N}_{\texttt{MCF}} = 25084$ with each nodes having seven features as in the model network.
+We incorporate node features extracted from network-specific properties.
+The sizes of our preprocessed datasets are $\texttt{N}_{\texttt{ENZ}} = 441$, $\texttt{N}_{\texttt{NCI}} = 2796$, and $\texttt{N}_{\texttt{MCF}} = 25084$ with each nodes having network-specific features as in the model network.
 Note that IPR values for disconnected graphs are trivially high, and we focus exclusively on connected graphs in our study.
 For real-world data sets, we divide $80\%$ of the data for training and the rest for testing.